The surface category and tropical curves: Comparison to Delta g

 For the square in the middle the top vertical map is defined by summing over connected components, as described in the following lemma, where we also show that it is a rational equivalence.
 The bottom vertical map is again defined by passing to the quotient. \begin{lem} The map

 is a rational homotopy equivalence.
 Here the sum runs over all connected components $U$ of the closed surface $W_0\cup\dots\cup W_{n+1}$. \end{lem} \begin{proof} The map described is compatible with the partially defined commutative monoid structure and hence induces a map of $\gC$-spaces.
 It suffices to check that the map is an isomorphism on rational homology (because both sides are equivalent to infinite loop spaces, or alternatively because both sides are simply connected).
 By corollary \ref{cor:HBCut-is-free} the rational homology of $|B\Cut_\cd^{(g\ge2)}|$ is freely generated by the rational homology of $|B\Cut_\cd^{\con,(g\ge2)}|$.
+(While corollary \ref{cor:HBCut-is-free} does not have the $g \ge 2$ restriction, imposing this restriction defines a simplicial subspace of both $B\Cut_\cd$ and $B\Cut_\cd^\con$, and the same arguments apply to these subspaces.)
 The same is true for $\SP^\infty(|B\Cut_\cd^{\con,(g\ge2)}|)$, so all we need to check is that the following composite

 is the canonical inclusion.
 This follows from inspection: the sum $\sum_{U\subset W_0 \cup \dots}$ only has a single summand as $W_0 \cup \dots \cup W_{n+1}$ is connected. \end{proof}

 To complete diagram \ref{eqn:mu-diagram} we only have to construct the commutative triangle on the right in such a way that the diagonal map is a rational equivalence.
 This will be obtained by applying $\SP^\infty$ to the following diagram.